ruby0x1/scribe/README.md

 	      if display is set and generate is set, output will be printed to stdout instead of saved to the file.

-	  --version
-	      displays the version number
+	  --input haxedoc.xml
+	      generate documentation from this file (config.input)

 	  --config config.json
 	      when run without this flag, scribe will look for a scribe.json in the same folder.

-	  --input haxedoc.xml
-	      generate documentation from this file (config.input)

 ---
 ###Roadmap